 - Trainings should be held at the shop around meal times.
 Lunch or coffee should be provided, if possible.

 From this research, we developed the Safe Shops Program, which consists of outreach, training, and resource provision.
+For more information on our work with auto shops, click here.

 2007: Nail Salons